hgmnz/flyinghopmachine/source/_posts/2015-08-03-brew-day-salty-dog-gose.markdown

 A characteristic of Goses is that they do not have any IBUs.
 I didn't add any hops at all, except for a few in the mash just for fun.
-But it's notable that in general hops will inhibit lactobacillus activity, again, depending on strain, so generally these beers have very little hops if at all.
+But it's notable that in general hops will inhibit lactobacillus activity, again, depending on species, so generally these beers have very little hops if at all.

 For this time around, I am trying to go as simple as possible to get a feel for the process.
 I did some research on the style, and ended up with the following